 - 5.1 Members will, except where arrangements are otherwise approved, use support services and resources provided by the Council only for Council business.
-Support services shall not be used for political or campaigning activity, or for private purposes. - 5.2 The Council provides support services to members (including stationery, typing, printing, photo-copying, personal computers, laptop computers, e-mail and internet facilities, travel, transport and parking arrangements, etc.) to assist members in discharging their role as members of the Council. - 5.3 E-mail and internet facilities must not be used by members or officers on behalf of members to publish to the public at large or a section of the public any material which, in whole or part, appears designed to affect public support for a political party contrary to the Local Government Act 1986.

-- 5.4 In using e-mail facilities for Council business, members should address communications only to appropriate named members, officers or other persons and should avoid the use of wider circulation lists, including those to Council employees, which may constitute a section of the public under the 1986 Act. - 5.5 Members should seek guidance from the Assistant Director Corporate Services (City Solicitor) on any communication intended for wider circulation. - 5.6 Support services are provided to the political group leaders by the Chief Executive's Office.
+Support services shall not be used for political purposes-or campaigning activity, or for private purposes.- unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the Council or of the office to which the member has been elected or appointed.
+Support Services shall not be used for campaigning activity.
+Support services shall also not be used for private purposes save as detailed in the Protocol on Members Use of Council Resources including Use of E-mail and the Internet. - 5.2 The Council provides support services to members (including stationery, typing, printing, photo-copying, personal computers, laptop computers, e-mail and internet facilities, travel, transport and parking arrangements, etc.) to assist members in discharging their role as members of the Council. - 5.3 E-mail and internet facilities must not be used by members or officers on behalf of members to publish to the public at large or a section of the public any material which, in whole or part, appears designed to affect public support for a political party contrary to the Local Government Act 1986. - 5.4 In using e-mail facilities for Council business, members should address communications only to appropriate named members, officers or other persons and should avoid the use of wider circulation lists, including those to Council employees, which may constitute a section of the public under the 1986 Act. - 5.5 Members should seek guidance from the City Solicitor on any communication intended for wider circulation. - 5.6 Support services are provided to the political group leaders by the Chief Executive's Office.
 Individual services may, in addition, provide support services to an executive member with portfolio, lead members and chairs of any committee or panel.

-6. Communications
+6 Communications

-- 6.1 Officers will not, without the agreement of the author, copy a letter marked as 'private' or 'confidential' or both from a member to another member. - 6.2 Members shall not, within their communications, purport to make decisions on behalf of the Council. - 6.3 Most correspondence will be open and may be copied as a part of the normal arrangements for dealing with the matter within it.
+6.1 Officers will not, without the agreement of the author, copy a letter marked as 'private' or 'confidential' or both from a member to another member.

+- 6.2 Members shall not, within their communications, purport to make decisions on behalf of the Council. - 6.3 Most correspondence will be open and may be copied as a part of the normal arrangements for dealing with the matter within it.
 Members may, from time to time, raise matters confidentially with officers and such confidences shall be respected. - 6.4 It may be necessary or appropriate for an officer to discuss the content of a confidential letter with another member, particularly where political consultation is required before action is taken under officer delegated powers.
 In these circumstances, the letter should not be copied or shown to another member or the identity of the author revealed. - 6.5 Individual members (other than duly delegated executive members) have no power to make decisions on behalf of the Council.
 Members shall avoid suggesting or implying within their correspondence that they have made Council decisions.
 Members wishing to write correspondence relating to recent decisions should liaise with relevant officers in order to avoid any confusion. - 6.6 Official communications letters and decision documents on behalf of the Council in relation to the Council's functions should be made by the relevant officer.
 In exceptional circumstances it may be appropriate for an official communication to be made by a member and this should only be undertaken in liaison with the relevant officer.

-7. Electronic Communications
+7 Electronic Communications